Bashir Shihab II: Conflict with Damascus and suppression of the Jumblatt faction

 In 1821, Bashir became entangled in a dispute between Abdullah Pasha and Dervish Pasha.
 The crisis was precipitated when the latter's mutasallim (deputy governor/tax collector) for the Beqaa Valley raided 'Aammiq, when the latter's inhabitants denied him entry into the village.
 Bashir attempted to mediate the dispute, and Dervish Pasha signaled his willingness to cede Damascus's traditional jurisdiction over the Beqaa Valley to Abdullah Pasha's Sidon Eyalet.
 Abdullah Pasha refused this offer and requested that Bashir take over the Beqaa Valley.
 Bashir accepted the task, albeit with reluctance, and under the command of his son Khalil, Bashir's forces swiftly conquered the region.
 Khalil was subsequently made mutasallim of the Beqaa Valley by Abdullah Pasha.
 In response, Dervish Pasha mobilized the support of the Yazbaki faction and a number of Shihabi emirs to reassert Damascene control over the area.
-However, Dervish Pasha's forces were defeated in the Anti-Lebanon Range and in the Hauran.
+However, Dervish Pasha's forces were defeated in the Anti-Lebanon Mountains and in the Hauran.